 In 2015, the Authority published the Fingal/North Dublin Transport Study Report, which assessed the need for a metro solution against various alternatives that had been identified.
 It concluded that a metro scheme was the appropriate solution to meet the public transport needs of the Swords - Airport - City Centre corridor.
-This recommendation then informed the Transport Strategy for the Greater Dublin Area 2016-2035, which also included the objective to upgrade the Green Line to metro standard.
-These two projects were subsequently combined as MetroLink.
-The Government has included MetroLink (from Swords to Sandyford) in the National Development Plan 2018-2027 published in February 2018, with a planned completion date of 2027.
+This recommendation then informed the Transport Strategy for the Greater Dublin Area 2016-2035.
+The metro scheme to serve this corridor is now being advanced as MetroLink and the Government has included MetroLink in the National Development Plan 2018-2027, with a planned completion date of 2027.